 I Already Have Another Type of IRA, What Should I Do?

 Fortunately, if you already have a retirement account and would like to switch to a Self Directed IRA, you can.
 The process is called an IRA Rollover.

 There are two types of rollovers, direct and indirect.
 With an indirect rollover the funds are sent to you, and you must then transfer the funds to your Self Directed IRA within 60 days.
 With a direct rollover, the funds are transferred directly from your old account to the new account.
-This is the case with Gold IRA rollovers, an excellent way to purchase and hold gold.

 Given the potential for mistakes to be made with an indirect rollover, it is best to do a direct rollover instead.